pkpare/Parekh_lab_website/join/index.md

 ### Undergraduate students

+Thank you for your continued interest in the lab. <b>We are at capacity for Fall 2026</b>.
 Please apply through the BBS Undergraduate Research portal for the opportunity to interview for future open positions.

 ### Policy on minors